-The safe and effective evacuation of staff, students and visitors with disabilities is paramount.
-Staff and students with disabilities (including temporary ones) are required to be individually risk assessed in order that an appropriate Personal Emergency Evacuation Plan can be in place, detailing arrangements for evacuation and designated refuge places.
+The safe and effective evacuation of staff, pupil and visitors with disabilities is paramount.
+Staff and pupils with disabilities (including temporary ones) pupils are required to be individually risk assessed in order that an appropriate Personal Emergency Evacuation Plan can be in place, detailing arrangements for evacuation and designated refuge places.